 Functions of the committee Yes/Partly /No Comments Do the committee's terms of reference explicitly address all the core areas identified in CIPFA's Position Statement? good governance Yes Functions in Terms of Reference Nos.
-1, 3 & 4 assurance framework, including partnerships and collaboration arrangements Partly Assurance Framework Function in Terms of Reference No. 6.
-Assurance reflecting partnerships and collaboration is a new requirement in 2018 guidance.
-Propose to include explicit references to these service delivery models in Nos.
-3, 6 & 7. internal audit Yes Functions in Terms of Reference Nos.
+1, 3 & 4 assurance framework, including partnerships and collaboration arrangements Yes Assurance Framework Function in Terms of Reference No. 6 and explicit references to these service delivery models in Nos.
+3, 6 & 7 within the revised TOR approved by Council in August 2019. internal audit Yes Functions in Terms of Reference Nos.
 13-24 external audit Yes Functions in Terms of Reference Nos.
 25-29 financial reporting Yes Functions in Terms of Reference Nos.
 30-31 risk management Yes Functions in Terms of Reference Nos.
 6-8 Value for money or best value Yes Function in Terms of Reference No. 5 Counter-fraud or corruption Yes Functions in Terms of Reference Nos.
-9-11 Supporting the ethical framework Partly Function in Terms of Reference No. 12 Treasury Management.
-This is a new requirement in 2018 guidance.
-Propose to include explicit references to ethics in Functions 3 & 19.
+9-11 Supporting the ethical framework Yes Function in Terms of Reference No. 12 Treasury Management and explicit references to ethics in Functions 3 & 19 within the revised TOR Approved by Council in August 2019.

 Functions of the committee (cont'd) Yes/Partly /No Comments Is an annual evaluation undertaken to assess whether the committee is fulfilling its terms of reference and that adequate consideration has been given to all core areas?
-Yes Annual self-assessment undertaken on 28 May 2019 against CIPFA good practice checklist and effectiveness toolkit with the outcome / output referenced as part of the annual report submitted by the Chair of the Audit Committee to full Council.
+Yes Annual self-assessment undertaken on 10 March 2020 against CIPFA good practice checklist and effectiveness toolkit with the outcome / output referenced as part of the annual report submitted by the Chair of the Audit Committee to full Council.
 Has the audit committee considered the wider areas identified in CIPFA's Position Statement and whether it would be approriate for the committee to undertake them?
 Yes The Audit Committee is responsible for scrutiny of the treasury management strategy, mid-term and annual performance reports prior to their presentation to Council for approval (Audit function no. 12).
-The sequencing of reports presentation was inconsistently applied during the year and this scrutiny role was not effectively fulfilled, thus the Internal Audit recommendation to address this governance matter is not yet fully implemented.
+Improvement required in practice: Check schedule of meetings for 2020/21 to ensure the sequencing of all three reports presentation to enable the Audit Committee to effectively fulfil its role.
 Where coverage of core areas has been found to be limited, are plans in place to address this?
 Yes Terms of Reference covers core areas.
 Has the committee maintained its non-advisory role by not taking on any decision-making powers that are not in line with its core purpose?
 Yes Terms of Reference is limited to governance, risk and control; it is non-decision-making though does have an advisory function to recommend improvements to Council within its remit.